lowet84/docker-ci-demo/README.md

 # .env file
 Copy template.env to a new file called .env

-Change SERVER_DOMAIN to your domain (without subdomain example.com)
+Change SERVER_DOMAIN to your domain (without subdomain, example.com and not gitlab.example.com)

 ## Add administrators to oauth2_proxy
 ```